We value the passion and dedication you bring to work each day. For this reason, we want to provide you with the best solutions and support.

 Your mental health matters.

-UNC Charlotte, in conjunction with the UNC System, offers a benefit to help support your mental health.
+UNC Charlotte, in conjunction with the UNC System, will soon be offering a new benefit to help support your mental health starting in October 2022.

 What's Ginger Coaching?